kdaily/aws-cli/proposals/pr-contrib-guide.md

 If an issue has not been explicitly marked as being available for contribution, it should not be expected that a pull request will get a review.

-## Measuring success and making adjustments

-We acknowledge that the proposed timelines and queue sizes may need to be adjusted.
-We will quantify the process with metrics to determine if it is sustainable or if it can be improved.
-Specifically, we should measure:

-1. The number of issues in each state of the contribution process: available for contribution, actively being contributed, ready for review.
-1. The number of popular and highly requested features.
-1. The time elapsed between each state of the contribution process: the start of a contribution and when it is marked as ready for review, the time spent waiting for review, and the time to accept or reject a contribution.
-1. The rate of acceptance and attrition for contributions.

-In addition, we will monitor qualitative feedback through comments left on issues and pull requests.
-We will review the feedback for common patterns to determine if an improvement to the documentation will alleviate contributor frustration.
-It may also indicate that we need to make changes to the process as well.

 ## Managing the existing backlog

 As of 2021-11-02, there are 189 pull requests and 465 issues in the AWS CLI